DC801/BM-Badge/SD_Card/MAGE/docs_sources/docs/debug_tools.md

 While some puzzles can be simplified to accelerate play testing (such as naming the main character "Bub" when they will later need to be named "Bob"), it's much faster to make scripts to solve puzzles for you.

-By the end of game development in BMG2020, there was a "Debug Exa" capable of solving or partially solving the majority of puzzles.
+By the end of game development of Chapter 1 of the Black Mage Game, there was a "Debug Exa" capable of solving or partially solving the majority of puzzles.

 #### Choreography Controller